 A perennial originating from Siberia, central Mongolia and north-east China.

-The chopped root.
+The chopped root and powder.

 Use 1 teaspoon of dried herb to one cup of boiling water to make a tasty tea.
 Infuse for 5-10 minutes.
 Sweeten with honey or lemon to taste.

 Alternatively add half a teaspoon (2.5 ml) of tincture to a cup of warm water for a quick alternative to tea.

 The herb can be added as a flavouring to gin, vodka and other infusions.